Trivo25/mina-zk-rollup/docs/README.md

 ##### KeyedDataStore<K, V extends CircuitValue>

-Currently, there are two forms of data storage impemented - the first one is basically a `Map<K, V>`, called `KeyedDataStore<K, V extends CircuitValue>`.
-Note the`V extends CircuitValue` - this is because the `value: V` needs to be hashable with Poseidon in order to construct a Poseidon-compatible Merkle Tree in SnarkyJS.
+Currently, there are two datastructures of data storage implemented - the first one is a `Map<K, V>`, called `KeyedDataStore<K, V extends CircuitValue>`.
+Note `V extends CircuitValue` - this is because the `value: V` needs to be hashable with Poseidon in order to construct a Poseidon-compatible Merkle Tree in SnarkyJS.
 In order to achieve that, all data of type `V` would need to extend SnarkyJS's `CircuitValue`.

 Exact API of that class will follow, see [here](https://github.com/Trivo25/mina-zk-rollup/blob/main/src/snapp/datastore/KeyedDataStore.ts#L6) for the implementation.

 ##### DataStack<V extends CircuitValue>

-Similiar to `KeyedDataStore`, `DataStack` is also just a wrapper for a Merkle Tree and a well know TypeScript data structure: `Array<V>`.
+Similiar to `KeyedDataStore`, `DataStack` is just a wrapper for a Merkle Tree and JavaScript's `Array<V>` structure.
 Just like values in `KeyedDataStore`, `V` must also extend `CircuitValue` to allow the Merkle Tree to hash the data.

 Exact API of that class will follow, see [here](https://github.com/Trivo25/mina-zk-rollup/blob/main/src/snapp/datastore/MerkleTree.ts) for the implementation.

 #### 1.3 IPFS <span id="impl_13"></span>

-_Not yet implemented._
+_For a first MVP, all data will not only be available within the rollup operators memory, but also on IPFS_